Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.

 Q. What is the difference in terms of taste and value between first flush and second flush teas?

-A. This question only applies to seasonal tea-growing regions of the world— for example, Darjeeling, Nepal, Assam, China, Japan, South Korea, etc. The first flush is the spring harvest, picked after the tea bushes have been dormant during the winter.
-In the cool, dry months of early spring, the bushes begin to form new leaf shoots and the development of each leaf bud is very slow and the resulting flavor is sweet, subtle, and delicate.
-The second flush is the second harvest that is picked later in the spring or early summer when the weather is warmer, more rain falls, and the leaf buds and shoots grow more quickly and give flavors that are more developed, stronger and rounded in character.
+A. This question only applies to seasonal tea-growing regions— for example, Darjeeling, Nepal, Assam, China, Japan, South Korea, etc. The first flush is the spring harvest, picked after the tea bushes have been dormant during the winter.
+In the cool, dry months of early spring, the bushes begin to form new leaf shoots, and the development of each leaf bud is very slow, and the resulting flavor is sweet, subtle, and delicate.
+The second flush is the second harvest that is picked later in the spring or early summer when the weather is warmer, more rain falls, and the leaf buds and shoots grow more quickly and give more developed, stronger, and rounded flavors in character.

-A. In terms of markets, tea consumption is increasing all around the world and the demand for high quality, loose-leaf teas are also growing.
+A. In terms of markets, tea consumption is increasing worldwide, and the demand for high-quality, loose-leaf teas is also growing.
 In terms of new growing regions, more and more people are planting tea in unusual places.
-There are now more new growers in the Netherlands, Jersey (UK), Europe and Scotland.
-I think we will see more new growers emerging in the coming years, either because people simply love growing tea, or to create sustainable jobs in places where living standards are low.
+More new growers are now in the Netherlands, Jersey (UK), Europe, and Scotland.
+I think we will see more new growers emerging in the coming years, either because people simply love growing tea or to create sustainable jobs in places where living standards are low.

 I am enjoying Jane Pettigrew's World of Tea book immensely.
 It's an excellent reference book but also a fascinating read at the same time.

-This book was clearly a monumental undertaking taking years of work and knowledge to complete, resulting in a beautifully executed, informative and comprehensive book on not only the tea producing regions of the world but the tea itself.
+This book was a monumental undertaking taking years of work and knowledge to complete, resulting in a beautifully executed, informative, and comprehensive book on the tea-producing regions of the world and the tea itself.

 Thank you, Jane Pettigrew, for taking the time for an interview.